mktcode/lib/packages/web3indexer/README.md

 ## Docker

-You can use this [templpate repository](https://github.com/mktcode/web3indexer-container).
+You can start with this [templpate repository](https://github.com/mktcode/web3indexer-container) and adjust it to your needs.